augustokk/Python-projects/README.md

 # Python-projects
-in that repository i will add diferrent projects using pythons as programming language, that will include begginer projects up to advanced using machine learning and different libraries for example
+In that repository i will add diferrent projects using pythons as programming language, that will include begginer projects up to advanced using machine learning and different libraries for example